IanEdington/learn/java/coursework.md

 ## Object Lifetime

+### Class Loader
+Searches for the \*.class file.
+Other Class Loaders exist that might search in areas other than the default database.
+Chain of class loaders.
+The default class loader searches for a \*.class file in the \$CLASSPATH Loads "trusted" classes.

 ### Initialization
 Unlike other languages java files are not loaded until they are needed.
-They are needed when the first method is called (constructor or static).
+They are needed when the first static member is called that can't be a compile time constant.

+Compile time constants are final static primitives that don't depend on initialization for their value.

 Static Initialization, First time Class is used:

-1. Java locates \*.class file in the $CLASSPATH
+Initialization of the Class object:
+The first time a static class member is referenced the class loader searches for it's \*.class file.
+The \*.class bytecode is checked for correctness.
-1. All methods are stored
+1. Loading, performed by the classloader.
+Finds the bytecodes and creates a Class object from those bytecodes.
+All methods are stored.
-1. Class memory is allocated on the heap and whipped to zero
+1. recursive: If extending a class the base class gets initialized here.
+Linking.The link phase verifies the byte codes, allocates storage for static fields, and if necessary, resolves all references to other classes made by this class.
+3. Initialization.
+If there’s a superclass, initialize that.
+Execute static initializers and static initialization blocks.

+Initialization of the instance object:
 1. Object field memory is allocated on the heap and wiped to zero's
-1. recursive: If extending a class the base object/class gets initialized here.
+1. recursive: If extending a class the base object gets initialized.
-1. Static fields declarations and initializations are executed in sequential order
 1. fields declarations and initializations are executed in sequential order
 1. constructor is called see \<init\> methods